 Of course, the Two Tone case wraps around the front and back of the tablet p[rotecting against scratches and light blows.
 The corners are crisp, as one would expect of something produced in a bookbindery.
 The cover is held closed with an elastic band.
 Closing the cover shuts off the computer’s screen, while opening it wakes up the device.

 On the inside is a slim and lightweight polycarbonate tray that holds the iPad securely.
-There are openings for all the tablet’s buttons, speakers, ports, cameras, etc.
+There are openings for all the tablet’s buttons, speakers, ports, cameras, etc. The whole case comes in just under a pound.

 On the versions for the 2018 iPad Pro models, one side of the tray is open to allow the Apple Pencil to connect and charge.
 Dodocase even added an elastic loop that gives this stylus some extra security without ever interfering with the connection.